Definition of

 A finished product is one that is ready to reach the final consumer.

 Finished , on the other hand, is that which is already finished, finished or complete .
-It is possible to differentiate, in this sense, between what is finished and what is in development or will still be modified for some purpose.
+It is possible to differentiate, in this sense, between what is finished and what is in development or will still continue to be modified for some purpose.

 Example of finished product